 Final approval for Britain's participation in the plan to oust Mossadegh is granted on 1 July.
 Incoming US President Dwight D. Eisenhower approves the joint British-US operation on 11 July.
-The plan has four elements - first a campaign to undermine Mossadegh's popularity and raise the spectre of a communist takeover of the government; second, Mossadegh's dismissal; third, street riots; and lastly the emergence of a new prime minister who has been hand-picked by Britain and the US.
+The plan has four elements.
+First a campaign to undermine Mossadegh's popularity and raise the spectre of a communist takeover of the government.
+Second, Mossadegh's dismissal.
+Third, street riots.
+Fourth, the emergence of a new prime minister who has been hand-picked by Britain and the US.

 The coup begins on 15 August.
 By 19 August Mossadegh and his government have fallen.

-Under an agreement reached between the new Iranian government and a consortium of eight foreign oil companies, industry control of the oil companies is restored.
+Under an agreement reached between the new Iranian government and a consortium of eight foreign oil companies, industry control of oil production in Iran is restored.

 Meanwhile, Churchill is knighted and wins the Nobel Prize for Literature.

-1954 - He is acclaimed by Queen Elizabeth II and parliament as "the greatest living Briton."
+1954 - Churchill is acclaimed by Queen Elizabeth II and the British Parliament as "the greatest living Briton".

 1955 - Ill health forces him to resign as prime minister on 5 April but he remains in parliament as "father of the house" and writes another major historical work, 'A History of the English-speaking Peoples'.
-Before stepping down as prime minister he authorises the manufacture of a British hydrogen bomb.
+Before stepping down as prime minister, he authorises the production of a British hydrogen bomb.

 1963 - On 9 April the US Congress grants him honorary American citizenship.